What Is Tadalafil?

 Does tadalafil cause infertility or long-term harm?

-There is no evidence that tadalafil reduces fertility or causes lasting harm in healthy men when used as prescribed (Daugan et al., 2003), but misuse or overdosing can have health consequences.
+There is no evidence that tadalafil impairs fertility or causes lasting harm when used as directed Daugan et al., 2003, but abuse or overdose is hazardous.

-Should I stop tadalafil before surgery or other procedures?
+Should I stop tadalafil before surgery or procedures?

 References and Further Reading